 7. Pie Or Other Seasonal Desserts

 Here at Junebug, we’re all about embracing what makes you happiest on your special day.
 We know that not everyone is a cake person, so why not spice things up with a pie bar or individual mini pies?
 From pumpkin to apple to rhubarb to chocolate, there’s a pie for everyone.
 You can also include a dessert bar full of caramel apples, cinnamon rolls, donuts, churros, cheesecake, or s’mores.
+Bonus points if you display all of the goodies on unfinished wood stumps.

 8. Fall-Inspired Cocktails